 Much of Electric Boogaloo is dedicated to the fact that, although Menahem Golan loved movies, he had terrible taste in movie content and no acumen at all for what an American audience wanted.
 His musical abomination The Apple (1980) proves this without need for further discussion.
 I saw Menahem’s crazy judgment in action.
 Because their Breakin’ had done well, Cannon repeatedly tried to ‘scoop’ new dance crazes.
 Mo and Yo later dug their own graves with dueling movies promoting a fleeting phenom called The Lambada.
 They got into an expensive race to the premiere date that mattered only to them and was an industry joke.
 Three years before, they produced a movie called Salsa (1988), which is terrible but has good dance scenes courtesy of Kenny Ortega (who reserved an awful rock ‘n’ roll scene for himself).
 Menahem was convinced that Los Angeles had a thriving Puerto Rican community, which just isn’t so.
 I was present in a screening room to show him an excellent trailer cut almost overnight by a female editor whose name I can’t remember.
 When Menahem leaped up at the end, he said he loved the Latin music, but he couldn’t understand anybody in the film.
 He ordered all the voices re-dubbed.
 Salsa’s one chance of even SOUNDING like a real movie got flushed away.

 No matter what nostalgic things people say about Cannon, most of their product was terrible dreck, terrible because Menahem and Yoram were by and large not capable filmmakers.
 I watched the company break-up from a window, when Menahem led his half of Cannon across San Vicente and Wilshire to an annex building that would become the home of his short-lived company 21st Century Film.
-We advertising editors got the best of it, as the business respected trailer makers that could make Cannon Films look good; I got a ticket out of the sinking ship through the slick trick of arranging to have my Powaqqatsi trailer promoted in Ad Week magazine.
-The article made me look like a hot editor for easily- impressed trailer executives, and got me a good job offer.
+We advertising editors got the best of it, as the business respected trailer makers that could make Cannon Films look good.
+My ticket out of the sinking ship came through a slick trick: I arranged to have my Powaqqatsi trailer promoted in Ad Week magazine.
+The article made me look like a hot editor to easily- impressed trailer executives, and got me a good job offer.
 The Cannon employees I felt most sorry for were the audio experts that spent years building the company’s terrific in-house sound mixing studio and theater, only to see it closed down when Cannon folded.
 They had even imported a top English mixer to head the sound department.

 Perhaps worst of all, when Giancarlo Paretti took over, Cannon underwent a strange morphing evolution with Pathé, somehow buying the failing MGM.
 For a while in 1990 it was called MGM/Pathé.
 At this time MGM already owned the United Artists library, which came along with the deal.
 It was like handing an art museum to junk dealers.
 A transitional executive took it upon himself to save money by destroying an entire vault of ‘ancillary’ United Artists film and tape elements, that weren’t even fully inventoried.
 This may account for missing audio masters, music masters, mixing masters, foreign elements, alternate versions, deleted scenes, promotional films and who-knows-what for an entire range of UA pictures.
 When trying to manage and update UA movies, the later MGM restoration people I knew often had little or nothing to work with on many pictures.